9th Street Art Exhibition: The Club

-The Artists
+The artists

 "Since few of them had ever received any significant notice," the New Yorker's Claudia Roth Pierpont writes, describing both the artists and the exhibition's selection process, "the rush to participate was so intense that everyone was limited to a single piece.
 Even in this renegade atmosphere," she continues, "there was some initial discussion of whether including women in the exhibition would diminish its chance of being taken seriously.
 Eventually, the jury selected eleven women, and sixty-one men, to represent the creatively rich (if otherwise impoverished) new downtown art world, with its cheap industrial lofts, such as the Coenties Slip, high communal spirits, and almost universal devotion to abstraction."
-Note, however, although 74 artists were exhibited, only 64 are listed below, which is sourced from Franz Kline's original poster.
+74 artists were exhibited; the following 64 were listed on Franz Kline's poster.